 Mode of delivery

-This course is 96% online.
-There is only one 30-minute session a week where you are required to be logged in to CarmenZoom at a scheduled time.
+This course is 100% online.

 Pace of online activities

-This course is divided into 14 modules.
-Each module is designed to be completed in a week.
-An estimated 12 hours is required per week for this course.
+You are only required to participate in one 30-minute live Astro Chat discussion per week.
+All other weekly tasks can be completed throughout the week at your own time.
+Each week will typically follow a similar pattern:

+You will complete the following tasks before Astro Chat (due Thursday, midnight):

+First complete the introductory mini lesson (The Big Idea).

+Then complete the remainder of the week’s mini lessons and the virtual lab (V-lab).
+These can be completed in parallel as you see fit.

+You will then attend your live 30-minute Astro Chat session with me (or a member of the instructional team) on Zoom:

+Your Astro Chat sessions will take place on Fridays or Mondays.
+You will select your fixed timeslot at the start of the semester.

+After completing all the week’s tasks and participating in Astro Chat, you will complete the week’s Knowledge Check by Monday midnight of the following week.

+In addition to weekly tasks, you will also need to spend time completing and/or preparing for unit assessments each week.
+A more detailed description of work expectations is provided in the next section.

+Since this is a mostly asynchronous course, you are strongly encouraged to communicate any questions or concerns as they arise via email or during office hours.
+I am available daily via Zoom for drop-in office hours (see Course Overview for information on days and times).

 Credit hours and work expectations

 This is a 4-credit-hour course with a practical component.
 According to Ohio State policy (go.osu.edu/credithours), students should expect around 12 hours of engagement with the class each week to receive a grade of (C) average.
 Actual hours spent will vary by student learning habits and the assignments each week.

-Weekly tasks include roughly 7 mini lessons with review quizzes, a V-lab, an Astro chat virtual discussion and a knowledge check quiz.
-Except for virtual discussions – which require scheduled attendance, weekly tasks are divided into a number of shorter tasks that can be completed throughout the week at your own time.
-Unless otherwise specified, all weekly tasks are due by the end of the week in which they are scheduled (see Course Schedule).
-See Late assignments for more information on late or missed tasks and assignments.

-In addition to weekly tasks, students will complete a unit assessment at the end of, or during, each unit that will test the astronomy-related concepts and science literacy skills developed over the 3–4 week period.
-The dates and/or deadlines for all unit assessments can be found under Course Schedule.
-Unit assessments will take on different forms, including escape room challenges, activities and student-created content.
-See Description of major course assignments for a description of unit assessment assignments.
-It is anticipated that students will spend roughly 2 hours completing and/or preparing for unit assessments each week.
+Weekly tasks include roughly 7 mini lessons, a V-lab, an Astro Chat virtual discussion and a Knowledge Check quiz.
+In addition to weekly tasks, students will complete unit assessments at the end of, or during, each unit that will test the astronomy-related concepts and science literacy skills developed throughout the unit.
+See Course Schedule for information on the scheduling of unit assessments.

 An overview of the weekly tasks and the estimated hours required is given in the table below.